Corionis/ELS/deploy/README.md

 The distributable files are:

- * ELS.jar - The basic ELS software,
+ * ELS.jar - The ELS software, _it's all built-in_.
+ * ELS for Windows - An archive and batch file for Windows including a built-in JRE.
- * ELS for Linux - An archive and script for Linux & Mac.
+ * ELS for Linux - An archive and script for Linux & Mac including a built-in JRE.
    * ELS has not been tested on Apple systems although provisions have been made in the code for Apple Macintosh macOS.
 Do not know if the embedded JRE for Linux will run on a Mac where a separate distributable file may (likely) be required.
 Input requested if interested.
- * ELS for Windows - An archive and batch file for Windows.

 ## Installation